Ferlab-Ste-Justine/terracd/README.md

 The **metrics** entry takes the following fields:
 - **job_name**: Job tag to provide to the exported metric
+- **include_providers**: If set to true, timestamps corresponding to the usage of providers at specific time will be included in the metrics.
 - **pushgateway**: Parameters to communicate with the prometheus pushgateway.
 It takes the following fields:
   - **url**: Url of the prometheus pushgateway.
   - **auth**: mTLS or tls + password authentication parameters.
 It takes the following fields: